ErikSando/LOTF-Game/README.md

 **Game team:**
 - Erik     (programming)
-- Eryx     (sprites or something he does nothing yet)
+- Eryx     (sprites or something he's done nothing yet)
 - Zahran   (story)

 Lord of the Frisbees is a film franchise created by Zahran, and this game is an alternate storyline where the Dark Shadow knights have taken over the land, and the Ultra Bright knights are the rebels.